jonmak08/front-end-training/src/pages/blog/resource-importer.md

 If you want to learn how to import your resources into a new site, you can set additional settings as explained in [Liferay's docs](https://dev.liferay.com/en/develop/tutorials/-/knowledge_base/7-1/specifying-where-to-import-your-themes-resources).

 Now it's time to finally see if your theme and its resources deployed correctly.
-After deploying your theme with all of the latest changes to files under the resources-importer folder, navigate to the Control Panel in the leftside nav of your site.
+After deploying your theme, it should contain all that we've added to the resources-importer folder.
+Navigate to the Control Panel in the leftside nav of your site.
-- If you imported into a site template, click site templates, then on the name of your theme to see your theme and resources in action.
+* If you imported into a site template, click __Site Templates__, then on the name of your theme to see your theme and resources in action.
-- If you imported directly into a site, click the actions menu (three vertical dots) and select _Go to Public Pages_ to see it.
+* If you imported directly into a site, click the actions menu (three vertical dots) and select __Go to Public Pages__ to see it.

-__HELP!__ I don't see any of my content showing up on my page.
+__HELP!__ I don't see any of my content showing up on my page / I can't preview my site template.

 * Try troubleshooting by checking your server console for any clues if something _may_ not be properly defined in <code>sitemap.json</code>
 * Double check that all of your folder directories are spelled correctly and that your templates use the name of the used structures, and the articles use the names of the used templates.
-* In the <code>sitemap.json</code> check the scoping to see if all of the braces are closing properly, there are no trailing commas, everything is in string object notation ("quotes")
+* In the <code>sitemap.json</code> check the scoping to see if all of the braces are closed properly, there are no trailing commas, everything is in string object notation ("quotes")
 * <code>layoutTemplateId</code> is defined correctly.
 Some tricky examples are <code>1_column</code>, <code>1-2-1_columns_i</code>, or <code>2_columns_iii</code>.
 * After deploying, work your way backwards with what works and then trying to add additional code.
-Can I even view the site template?
+Can I view the site template?
 Do my theme styles come through?
 Does it display only pages but no content?
-Pages and modules but the modules aren't configured?
+Do the modules appear but aren't configured?

 ### TL:DR

 Resources Importer Module is a helpful tool that allows for theme developers to show off their themes with some preinstalled content, but can be a bit of a pain if you're not using the <code>archive.lar</code> method.
-Using Liferay's documentation will eventually get you to a working <code>sitemap.json</code> so that when you deploy your theme, it will have content included, but may be confusing to follow and lacking in instructions.
+Using Liferay's documentation will eventually get you to a working <code>sitemap.json</code> so that when you deploy your theme, it will have content included, but can be confusing to follow along when starting from scratch.